 Benefits:

-- Rehydrates after hours of sleep
+- Rehydrates your body after hours of sleep.

-- Stimulates digestive enzymes
+- Stimulates digestive enzymes.

-- Gently wakes up your metabolism
+- Gently wakes up your metabolism.

 3. Do 3–5 Minutes of Gentle Movement